justinhamilton125/Justin-Hamilton-Maverik_Project_Portfolio/README.md

 **Analytic Problem:**
-This project focuses on developing a model that will predict daily sales for 365 days for each of the 4 key indicators (target variaables) of unleaded gasoline, diesel fuel, in store merchandise, and food service sales.
-This model's daily predictions are to be based off past time series data of the stores sales per our 4 target variables, attributes of each stores offerings, and seasonality that occurs through customer behvaior through the year.
+This project focuses on developing a model that will predict daily sales for 365 days for each of the 4 key indicators (target variables) of unleaded gasoline, diesel fuel, in store merchandise, and food service sales.
+This model's daily predictions are to be based off past time series data of the stores sales per our 4 target variables, attributes of each stores offerings, and seasonality that occurs through customer behavior through the year.
 The variables unleaded and diesel are in gallons sold, while in store merchandise and food services are in dollars.

 The model is to surpass current performance metrics of the model that is being used by Maverik and allow for simple implementation for a user friendly capability.

 [Link to a More Detailed Business Problem Statement Submitted by Group](https://github.com/justinhamilton125/IS-6813-Maverick-Case-Competition/blob/main/Business%20Problem%20Statement%20Final%20Draft/IS%206813%20Maverick%20Business%20Problem%20Statement.pdf)